RenWal/launchpy/README.md

 Here's a chart of the button mapping: https://github.com/TomasHubelbauer/akai-apc-mini
 This person used raw USB messages to interact with the APC mini, which I think is not necessary since the device speaks mostly standard MIDI, and Python can handle that pretty well.
 However, the button mapping is still correct and helped me develop this a lot.

+---

+This software is licensed under the [GNU General Public License, Version 3](./LICENSE).